 - Requests for W2 re-print – All reprints for 2009 and later can be done through self-service.
-For years prior to 2009, contact Payroll at 275-2040.
-Leave a message including name, University HRMS ID, the year requested, and a phone number where you can be contacted for questions.
+If you are no longer an employee, please contact Payroll Office at firstname.lastname@example.org .
+In your email,please include your name, employee ID, the year requested, and a phone number where you can be contacted for questions.
 The requestor will be contacted when the form is ready for pick up.
 Re-prints of W2's will only be mailed to terminated employees – active employee requests can be picked up at the Payroll Office (Med Ctr 1-7220).

 - Taxation – US Citizens hired through the University should complete a W4 (Federal) and an IT-2104 (NY State) indicating their elections for taxation within the first week of employment.
 Those who do not complete the form through self-service or a hard copy to the Payroll Office are defaulted to a single/zero tax status per IRS regulations.
 All wages processed from their primary position will hold this rate.
 HRMS is updated each time there is a change to the tax tables as published through the IRS.
 Individuals should review their tax status periodically each year and adjust as appropriate.
 The Payroll Office is not able to provide tax advice – please contact a tax consultant for detailed questions relating to taxation.
 International individuals who will be paid through Payroll are instructed upon hire to complete their Glacier record to assist and confirm tax treaty benefits and statuses.